-If we were using the musical analogy to describe this tour, then the Swan Lake would be the most appropriate one.
-As this journey grows, with each twist of the throttle, it becomes more and more beautiful.
+If we are to use the musical analogy to describe this self guided tour, then Swan Lake would be the most appropriate one.
+With each passing mile, with each mountain pass, with each twist of the throttle, as this journey grows, it becomes more and more beautiful.

 This is a region of vast forests and green pastures as well as flowery meadows and rugged mountain peaks.
 With its spectacular mountain passes, very few would argue that the Dolomites are the most alluring motorcycling destination in Europe.